Last updated on September 16th, 2022 at 08:08 pm

 You can get started with as little as $100 USD.
 Download photos of t-shirts to start marketing them on social media.
 The safest way to start this is by placing an order based on requests from your colleagues.

 Start an outdoor fitness exercise

 Hundreds of your colleagues are always looking for ways to keep fit without paying for a gym membership, starting an outdoor fitness exercise will be a good start for you.

-For instance, if you have 50 students on your train who makes a daily payment, you could make N10, 000 per day.
-Students like to catch fun and keeping fit, most especially when it’s group training.
+For instance, if you have 50 students on your train who make a daily payment, you could make N10, 000 per day.
+Students like to catch fun and keep fit, most especially when it’s group training.

 The beauty of this is that you don’t need gym equipment, jugging and other aerobic exercises can be done on the school field.